What is meningitis?

 What to look for

 Meningitis can be hard to recognise in the early stages.
-Symptoms can be similar to those of the common flu, including: fever, vomiting, headache, stiff neck, sensitivity to light, drowsiness, muscle and leg pain.
+Symptoms can be similar to those of the common flu, including: fever, rash, vomiting, headache, stiff neck, sensitivity to light, and drowsiness.

 Read more about Meningitis Symptoms.